kyma-incubator/examples/personservice/README.md

 To check whether your changes are active, issue the following command until you again have **exactly** 2 Pods of `personservice-*-*` in status running: `kubectl get pods -n personservice`.

-After that issue a kubectl describe command for 1 of the pods (replacing '\*' with actual values): `kubectl describe pod personservice-*-* -n personservice`
+After that issue a kubectl describe command for 1 of the pods (replacing '\*' with actual values): `kubectl describe pod -l app=personservice -n personservice`

 The output must look something like this ('..' depicts other content which I deleted):